 By Jan62 from Netherlands

 First washing it out w/baking soda should help a lot.
 I drilled holes in the bottom of mine this allows fresh air to circulate and placed a layer of newspaper on the bottom (replacing when necessary).
-In between trash pick up I hose the can out and turn upside down until I use it.

 I live in the country and don't have a disposal.
 I bag up my "stinky" stuff every day and take it to the dump once a month.
 In the meantime, I don't like to keep it in the house, so I put it in a double bagged can out on the porch.
-Sometimes, however, I get something that gnats love, like bananas or cantaloupe that needs more bagging than usual.

 Tips for keeping trash from smelling in the kitchen.
 Post your ideas.